SNException/kagami/README.md

 ## How to build

-You need to have OpenJDK 17 installed on your system.
+You need to have OpenJDK 17.0.2 installed on your system.

 ### Universal

 ```
-java.exe ./build.java --build
+java ./build.java --build
 ```